 I built a Buchla 257 Control Voltage Processor module for someone else.
 They sent me a complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing and I do not know the details.
+Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing requirements.
 Here is a photo of an original module.

 There is only a single PCB in the module.